A Unified Framework for Rerandomization using Quadratic Forms: Quadratic Form Rerandomization

-\end{proposition} As we show in the supplementary material, the eigenbasis assumption can be removed, where the inequality will be notationally similar to \cref{diff_in_variance_theorem_eq} in \cref{diff_in_vars}.
+\end{proposition} As we show in the supplementary material, the eigenbasis assumption can be removed, in which case the inequality will be notationally similar to \cref{diff_in_variance_theorem_eq} in \cref{diff_in_vars}.
 We invoke the eigenbasis assumption to simplify notation for our decision rules here. \cref{drop_pcs} shows that it is preferable to drop the bottom $d - k$ principal components if $\beta^2_{Z, j} \lambda_j$ is very small for $j \in \{k+1, \ldots, d\}$.
 When $\bm{\beta}$ is known, we propose the following decision rule,

 Meanwhile, for unknown $\bm{\beta}$, an analogous decision rule is: